narcisneacsu194/personal-library/README.md

   The *title* field is mandatory.

-  If the *title* field has an empty string, or is missing entirely, the message **The title property must be provided and it should not be an empty string.** will be the response.
+  If the *title* field has an empty string, or is missing entirely, the message **"The title property must be provided and it should not be an empty string."** will be the response.

 * *GET /api/books/* returns a list of all the available books from the database.
  The response body of this request looks something like the following: